thisisulb/SpiritHunterShamanKit/README.md

+#
-# SpiritHunterShamanKit for BG:EE, BG2EE, EET, IWD1EE(untested)
+## SpiritHunterShamanKit for BG:EE, BG2EE, EET, IWD1EE(untested)
-## Spirit Hunter - A Wild Hunt inspired shaman kit that focuses on using short bows.
+### Spirit Hunter - A Wild Hunt inspired shaman kit that focuses on using short bows.

-###*WARNING* This kit is quite obviously completely overpowered.
-Do not use if you want a challenging play-through. *WARNING*
+**WARNING This kit is quite obviously completely overpowered.
+Do not use if you want a challenging play-through

 Spirit Hunters are equal parts Shaman and Hunter.
 They are skilled marksmen and can use their Shamanic Dance to summon a Spirit Hound to aid them on their hunt.

-CLASS FEATURES:
+**CLASS FEATURES:

 - May only wear leather, studded leather, and hide armor.
 - May not equip shields larger than bucklers.